Skip to main content

 Visual Arts

-In the 7th – 12th grades, students come to art everyday and are exposed to the arts through history and a large variety of techniques.
-The fundamentals, like drawing and painting, are covered as well as graphic design, photography, and sculpture.
-The kiln in the art room provides opportunities to create with clay and glass.
-In addition to the annual art show, the students’ paintings have also been on display at the Art Walk in conjunction with the Show Choir’s Dinner Theatre fundraiser.
+Mrs. Basgier teaches art for 7th – 12th grade students each day.
+Students are exposed to the arts through history and a large variety of techniques.
+They learn the fundamentals for drawing, painting, graphic design, photography, and sculpture.
+The kiln in the art room provides opportunities specifically for the upper school to create with clay and glass.